El Comercio (Spain)

 El Comercio is a daily newspaper in Spain.
 Published in Gijón, it is the second-largest newspaper by circulation in Asturias, with a daily circulation of 24,000.

 History and profile

 El Comercio was first published on 2 September 1878.
 Since 1995 the paper has been part of Grupo Vocento.
-In 1996 it acquired La Voz de Avilés, and it continues that name for its Avilés edition.
+In 1996, it acquired La Voz de Avilés, and it continues that name for its Avilés edition.

+In 1995, El Comercio became the first newspaper in Spain to be available on the Internet.

 In 2006 El Comercio had a circulation of 27,843 copies.

+In December 2018, it was the first media outlet to sign the Social Pact against Violence against Women in Asturias.